-(1) If an individual, the person shall be a United States citizen or an alien lawfully admitted for permanent residence, a resident of the city, and at least 21 years of age; provided, however, the individual applicant need not be a city resident if the applicant designates a resident of the city or county who is at least 21 years of age as his or her agent who shall be responsible for any matter relating to the license.
+(1) If an individual, the person shall be a United States citizen or an alien lawfully admitted for permanent residence, a resident of the city, and at least 21 years of age; provided, however, the individual applicant need not be a city resident if the applicant designates a resident of the city or county who is at least 21 years of age as his or her Designated Agent who shall be responsible for any matter relating to the license.

 (2) If a partnership, corporation, limited liability company, or other entity, this section shall apply to all its partners, officers, managers and principal owners as defined in section 6-108(a).
 If a corporation or limited liability company, the license shall be issued to the corporation or limited liability company.
-Where the principal owner or member is not a resident of the city or county, the corporation or limited liability company shall designate an individual as its agent who must be a resident of the city or county at least 21 years of age who shall be responsible for any matter relating to the license.
+Where the principal owner or member is not a resident of the city or county, the corporation or limited liability company shall designate an individual as its Designated Agent who must be a resident of the city or county at least 21 years of age who shall be responsible for any matter relating to the license.
 For a partnership, the license shall be issued to one of the partners.
-If a partner is not a resident of the city or county, the partnership must designate a city or county resident at least 21 years of age as the partnership agent who shall be responsible for any matter relating to the license.
+If a partner is not a resident of the city or county, the partnership must designate a city or county resident at least 21 years of age as the partnership Designated Agent who shall be responsible for any matter relating to the license.

 (3) Notwithstanding anything in this section to the contrary, an applicant for a license to sell packaged distilled spirits must have been a bona fide resident of the city for at least 12 months immediately preceding the application.

-(Ord. of 9-7-1999, § 1(4-129); Ord. of 10-18-1999, § 3; Ord.
-No. 19-06, § 1, 3-18-2019)

 Sec.
 6-106.
 Filing of changes.

-Any change in any relationship declared in this division must be filed, when made, with the public safety commission, and failure to do so within a period of 30 days after such change is made shall be grounds for cancellation of a license granted under this chapter by the mayor and council.
+Any change in any relationship declared in this division must be filed, when made, with the City Clerk’s office, and failure to do so within a period of 30 days after such change is made shall be grounds for cancellation of a license granted under this chapter by the mayor and council.

-(Ord. of 9-7-1999, § 1(4-130))

 Sec.
 6-107.
 Disqualification generally.

-No application for any license required under this article shall be granted where the application, investigation or the evidence presented at a hearing before the public safety commission shows any of the following conditions to exist:
+No application for any license required under this article shall be granted where the application, investigation or the evidence presented at a hearing before the mayor and council shows any of the following conditions to exist:

-(1) The applicant or his agent has a conviction, as defined in section 6-108, or does not have sufficient mental capacity to conduct the business for which application is made or who has been dishonorably discharged from the armed services of the United States.
+(1) The applicant or his Designated Agent has a conviction, as defined in section 6-108, or does not have sufficient mental capacity to conduct the business for which application is made or who has been dishonorably discharged from the armed services of the United States.

 (2) The applicant or any agent, stockholder, partner or member of the applicant has had any license issued by the city or any other municipality previously revoked.

-(3) The applicant or his agent, as a previous holder of a license to sell alcoholic beverages, has violated any law, regulation or ordinance relating to such business, within a 36-month period immediately preceding the date of the application.
+(3) The applicant or his Designated Agent, as a previous holder of a license to sell alcoholic beverages, has violated any law, regulation or ordinance relating to such business, within a 36-month period immediately preceding the date of the application.
 In the event of a renewal application, offences prosecuted and resolved pursuant to this chapter shall not be considered.

 (4) The applicant's business is not properly zoned for the license applied for or does not otherwise meet the requirements of this chapter.

-(Ord. of 9-7-1999, § 1(4-131); Ord.
-No. 08-01, § 2, 2-18-2008)

 Sec.
 6-108.
 Persons with prior convictions.